Ultimaker/CuraEngine/README.md

 </details>

 <details>
-<summary>Tree Support Limit Branch Reach and Tree Support Optimal Branch Range (5.1 ALPHA Exclusive)</summary>
+<summary>Tree Support Limit Branch Reach and Tree Support Optimal Branch Range</summary>

 Limit how far each branch should travel from the point it supports.
 This can make the support more sturdy, but will increase the amount of branches.
 Branches can violate this value to reach their destination.